LittleBigRefresh/Refresh/CONTRIBUTING.md

 Afterwards, Open a terminal to your working directory and clone the new fork using Git.

-Restore the dependencies needed for development after changing directory to the new fork.

-`$ dotnet restore`

 Now, open the folder/workspace/solution with the IDE you chose.
 Explore the codebase, experiment, and have fun!